 Named over 100 years ago after a great Scottish hero, Colonel Hector MacDonald of the Gordon Highlanders, one can be certain of its Caledonian heritage.
 There are a few schools of thought on the ratios, either 1:1 or 3:2 whisky to ginger wine seeming to be the most popular.
 Simply pour over ice directly into the glass (exactly the sort of quick and simple drink you would want to make after a long evening at Midnight Mass).

 I myself like to chuck in a generous splash of King’s Ginger, a (you guessed it) ginger liquor that adds another layer of complexity to this simple drink whilst also providing a bit more kinetic energy to an already punchy little drink.
+Look no further than our single cask scotch whisky to bring this cocktail to life.

 Do not go up to a barman and ask for a lobotomy.
 Around the time of Halloween this is simply asking for mischief to be brought down upon you by ghouls and unlicensed physicians, and it is much safer to ask whether you might order a tall glass of The Lobotomy.
 “But Sir/Ma’am, you’ve always been here” will no doubt be the nonsensical reply to the nonsensical drink order.
 Perhaps it would be better to make this one at home.